Hi everyone, my name is Casper

 I am seeking a quiet adult only home where I will remain indoors.
 I want all the attention and affection to myself so no other animals please.

-If you have place in your home and heart for a lovely lady like me, please contact the Adoption Hub.
+If you have place in your home and heart for a lovely lady like me, please call the Adoption Hub on 9321 7240.

 Adopting an animal